zpan10/Poroelastic-Extrusion/README.md

 # Poroelastic-Extrusion
-Results from poroelastic model can be reproduced from file Figure2.m and Figure3.m
+Results from the poroelastic model can be reproduced from Figure2.m and Figure3.m